paoloros97/Action2Motion_OnBlender/README.md

 <!-- USAGE EXAMPLES -->
 ## Link Bones

-This is an example of how to link bones with Empty "Plain Axes".
+This is an example of how to link bones with Empty "Plain Axes". <a href="https://blender.stackexchange.com/questions/30835/convert-a-c3d-and-trc-files-to-bvh"> Source </a>

 First we need to make an Armature (in this example it's made of 2 bones only).
 Then we add a "Plain Axes" for each joint.
 The latters may be placed in the exact bones joints' coordinates.